ruthlee/DS_in_C/sep_24.md

 int a[] = {100, 200, 300}
 int b[10] = { 1 } // any skipped values initialize to 0.
-char c[] = "abc" // short-hand for char c[] = {'a', 'b', 'c', '\0'}; i.e., strings are arrays of characters
+char c[] = "abc" // short-hand for char c[] = {'a', 'b', 'c', '\0'}; i.e., strings are arrays of characters sizeof(a) // gives size of the thing IN BYTES
 ```
+- int is 4 bytes, an array of 10 ints is 40 bytes.
+    - if you're trying to iterate over an array if ints, you need to make sure to divide sizeof(array) by 4 in order to properly iterate over the array (```sizeof(a)/sizeof(a[0])```)
+- There is a relationship between arrays and pointers which we will see next time.